U.S. DDG-113 William S. Sims Guided Missile Destroyer:

 Payload: Rail Guns: 8000 rounds (200 burst) each.
 Short Range Missiles: 16 short range missiles each.

-Maximum Effective Range: As per cruise, long range, or medium range missile type Go to Revised bomb and missile table).
+Maximum Effective Range: As per cruise, long range, or medium range missile type Go to revised bomb and missile tables for details.)

-Rate of Fire: One at a time or in volleys of 2, 4, 16, or 32 for both launchers per melee and can be fired at multiple targets at the same time.
+Rate of Fire: Can fire missiles one at a time or in volleys of two (2), four (4), sixteen (16), or thirty-two (32) missiles for both launchers per melee and can be fired at multiple targets at the same time.

 Payload: 64 cells missiles in forward VLS launcher and 64 cells for missiles in aft VLS launcher (possible total of 256 long range missiles).
 One cruise missile, two long range missiles, or four medium range missiles may be carried per cell.
 Ship carries no reloads.

-Maximum Effective Range: As per long range missile type (Surface skimming missiles have 25% less range than normal long range missile, See Revised bomb and missile table).
+Maximum Effective Range: As per long range missile type (Surface skimming missiles have 25% less range than normal long range missile, See revised bomb and missile tables for details.)

-Mega Damage: As per long range missile type (Go to Revised bomb and missile table).
+Mega Damage: As per long range missile type (See revised bomb and missile tables for details.)

-Rate of Fire: One at a time or in volleys of two, four, or eight (All launcher operates together)
+Rate of Fire: Can fire missiles one at a time or in volleys of two (2), four (4), or eight (8) missiles (All launcher operates together)

 Payload: One missile each launcher for a grand total of eight long range missiles (Has no missiles in storage for reloads).